 2. Our ‘What’s your asthma attitude?’ quiz has been put together to help you understand how your child is feeling about their asthma.

-Useful for talking about: your child’s asthma in general!
+It's useful for talking about: your child’s asthma in general.

-Three tips for making sure the conversation’s 2-way!
+Three tips for making sure the conversation’s two-way!